 We draw on our experience, research, and deep personal connections in the region to create delicious, memorable, and authentic food and wine experiences.
 At the heart of these experiences is learning about the region’s cuisine and wine via its flavors, history, culture, and context in the larger world.

-3 We believe in small groups.
-And we do mean small—our small group walking tours are capped at six guests (and are always happy to do any of our tours with a minimum of two guests).
+- We believe in small groups.
+Our small group walking tours are capped at eight guests (and are always happy to do any of our tours with a minimum of two guests), and our wine tours are capped at six guests.
 That means no guides screaming through megaphones or carrying umbrellas.
 We can get to know you, and you can get to know us.

 - But we will happily organize special tours or tastings for larger groups.
 On that note, if you have something in mind for your trip but do not see it listed on our site, just drop us a line.
 We are always willing to custom create special tours and experiences.